Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 They should also not be collapsed into a single category merely because they all concern signed language.

-That is the main comparative point for this project: different scripts occupy different functional roles, while SignWriting is evaluated here primarily as plane-based writing with an unusually developed technical and public support path.
+That is the main comparative point for this project: different scripts occupy different functional roles, while SignWriting is evaluated here primarily as plane-based writing with an unusually developed technical and public stewardship path.

 The comparison can be summarized this way: